 • Pickleball Studio (early look): Reported the prototype V-Core/V-Sol felt powerful but “poppy and inconsistent,” with a smaller sweet spot than expected compared to NF-series foam paddles.

-• Reddit (r/pickleball & r/pickleballreview): Ambassadors noted the Pro feels plush and connected while the Power delivers a crisper, punchier face.
+• Reddit (r/pickleball & r/pickleballreview): Ambassador takes varied (and some early chatter even flipped the labels).
+The consistent theme is that the two models have distinct timing windows rather than cosmetic differences.
 Some skepticism remains about long-term durability, but Vatic addressed the bonding issue directly in July communications.

 • Podcast & video testers: Confirmed that the Power’s honeycomb EPP design resembles dimpled foam cores (similar to Flick F1) while the Pro’s solid-plus-EVA build mimics floating-core designs like the J2H+, offering distinct timing windows rather than cosmetic differences.